isc-projects/stork/doc/dev/devel.rst

 files in the container.
 In this case, the error is raised that the file system is read-only.
 The read-only mode also disables reflecting the changes made in the host filesystem to the container filesystem.
-To mount the volume in the read-only mode, add the ``:ro`` suffix to the volume definition.
-For example: ``/path/to/host:/path/to/container:ro``.

 The read-write mode allows the container to modify the files in the volume.
 The changes made inside the container are immediately reflected in the host